MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/microsoft-cloud-it-architecture-resources.md

 --->

 <a name="cloudarch"> </a>
-## Microsoft Cloud for Enterprise Architects Series
+## Microsoft cloud for enterprise architects series

 These cloud architecture posters give you information about Microsoft cloud services, including Office 365, Azure Active Directory, Microsoft Intune, Microsoft Dynamics CRM Online, and hybrid on-premises and cloud solutions.
 IT decision makers and architects can use these resources to determine the ideal solutions for their workloads and to make decisions about core infrastructure components such as identity and security.